Heid E. Erdrich

 Poet Heid E. Erdrich, a member of the Turtle Mountain Band of Ojibwe, was born in Breckenridge, Minnesota, and raised in nearby Wahpeton, North Dakota, where her Ojibwe mother and German American father taught at the Bureau of Indian Affairs boarding school.
 She earned a BA from Dartmouth College and two MAs from the Johns Hopkins University, in poetry and fiction.

-Erdrich is the author of several poetry collections, including Cell Traffic: New and Selected Poems (2012), National Monuments (2008), winner of the Minnesota Book Award; The Mother’s Tongue (2005), part of Salt Publishing’s award-winning Earthworks Series of Native American and Latin American literature; and Fishing for Myth (1997).
+Erdrich is the author of several poetry collections, including Curator of Ephemera at the New Museum for Archaic Media (Michigan State University Press, 2017); Cell Traffic: New and Selected Poems (2012); National Monuments (2008), winner of the Minnesota Book Award; The Mother’s Tongue (2005), part of Salt Publishing’s award-winning Earthworks Series of Native American and Latin American literature; and Fishing for Myth (1997).
 In a 2012 review of Cell Traffic, critic Elizabeth Hoover wrote of Erdrich: "It's too pedestrian to say she "writes about" biology, history, spirituality, motherhood and her heritage as Ojibwe Indian and German American.
 She doesn't write about these subjects as much as she uses them to create a complex field of meaning across which her marvelous intelligence travels."

 With Laura Tohe, Erdrich co-edited the anthology Sister Nations: Native American Women on Community (2002).
 Her own work has been featured in numerous anthologies including the Oxford University Press Anthology of Contemporary American Poetry--Volume 2 (2014, edited by Cary Nelson).